andrii-petlovanyi/mytrello/README.md

 # mytrello
 Hey hey!
-Look at my small and seample clone Trello, which I coded as a test task for the company Clover Dynamics!
+Look at my small and simple clone Trello, which I coded as a test task for the company Clover Dynamics!
 For this project I used React/RTKQuery/ChakraUI/RHForms RestAPi for this project at link [mytrello_api](https://github.com/andrii-petlovanyi/mytrello_api/)